Rank-maximal allocation: Algorithms

 RM matchings were first studied by Robert Irving, who called them greedy matchings.
 He presented an algorithm that finds an RM matching in time $O(n^2 c^3)$, where n is the number of agents and c is the largest length of a preference-list of an agent.

 Later, an improved algorithm was found, which runs in time $O(m\cdot \min(n, C\sqrt{n}))$, where m is the total length of all preference-lists (total number of edges in the graph), and C is the maximal rank of an item used in an RM matching (i.e., the maximal number of non-zero elements in an optimal rank vector).
 The algorithm reduces the problem to maximum-cardinality matching.
-Intuitively, we would like to first find a maximum-cardinality matching using only edges of rank 1; then, extend this matching to a maximum-cardniality matching using only edges of ranks 1 and 2; then, extend this matching to a maximum-cardniality matching using only edges of ranks 1 2 and 3; and so on.
+Intuitively, we would like to first find a maximum-cardinality matching using only edges of rank 1; then, extend this matching to a maximum-cardinality matching using only edges of ranks 1 and 2; then, extend this matching to a maximum-cardinality matching using only edges of ranks 1 2 and 3; and so on.
 The problem is that, if we pick the "wrong" maximum-cardinality matching for rank 1, then we might miss the optimal matching for rank 2.
 The algorithm of solves this problem using the Dulmage–Mendelsohn decomposition, which is a decomposition that uses a maximum-cardinality matching, but does not depend on which matching is chosen (the decomposition is the same for every maximum-cardinality matching chosen).
 It works in the following way.